Health and Safety on Campus

 What we're doing to keep you safe

-- SAIT is installing the highest Minimum Efficiency Reporting Value (MERV) rated filters that each system can accommodate.
+• SAIT has installed the highest Minimum Efficiency Reporting Value (MERV) rated filters that each system can accommodate.
 As we upgrade a system’s ability to bring in more air and push that air through the system, we will also upgrade filtration.

-- Plexiglass barriers have been installed in service locations where there is regular potential for close contact with others.
+• Plexiglass barriers have been installed in some service locations where there is regular potential for close contact with others.